devplayer0/fyp/report.md

 language), marks for topics like high-performance assembly programming are often given for specific instructions and optimisations used.

-In order to more appropriately grade assignments in such topics, more in-depth analysis is required.
+In order to appropriately grade assignments in such topics, more in-depth analysis is required.
 Usually this comes in the form of a manual marking step.
 Here (in the case of an assembly language assignment), a grader might review a student's submission and identify